opengovernment/askthem/README.md

 ### Project VoteSmart

-You can import Project VoteSmart data on a yearly basis (see, for example, [the years for each special interest group's last rating](http://votesmart.org/interest-groups)).
+You can import Project VoteSmart people on a yearly basis.
+Ratings are added regularly, though not every day, so the others should run on a weekly basis.

 1. Match OpenStates legislators with Project VoteSmart officials